Fats Oils & Grease

 The municipality upgraded their wastewater plant three years ago with fine bubble aeration.
 Immediately they began noticing a foot of foam on the basins and persistently higher effluent ammonia numbers.
 They traced the foaming issue down to a tannery in town.
 The tannery has an existing wastewater process of their own consisting of an equalization tank followed by aeration and a very simple DAF unit.
 To clean the fat, oil and grease off hides the tannery uses surfactants, substances similar to soap in their make-up.
 We learned the cause of the issue in the municipal plant was that surfactants were passing through the tannery system undigested, and then foaming when they hit the fine bubble diffusers at the municipal system.
 The tannery experimented with a number of surfactants to help stop the foaming, but to no avail.

 The solution was to breakdown the surfactants at the tannery’s treatment plant.
-We had them increase the holding time in their EQ tank to create anoxic conditions and then they added Qwik-Zyme L and Qwik-Zyme P to speed the breakdown the grease and long chain fatty acids.
-The process was further enhanced by adding Foam Buster to the aeration tank.
-Foam Buster’s micronutrient blend boosts the ability of native bacteria to degrade fatty acids and grease.
-The biocatalysts kicked off the surfactant degradation process, and native bacteria with the help of Foam Buster finished the process.
-Immediately, the city noticed 95% less foam and better settling.
-As the foam went away they also realized that the surfactants had been knocking out their nitrifiers.
+We had them increase the holding time in their EQ tank to create anoxic conditions and then they added SELECT-Grease® and SELECT-Protein® to speed the breakdown the grease and long chain fatty acids.
+The process was further enhanced by adding SELECT-Defoam-bac® to the aeration tank.
+SELECT-Defoam-bac® micronutrient blend boosts the ability of native bacteria to degrade fatty acids and grease.
+The biocatalysts kicked off the surfactant degradation process and native bacteria with the help of SELECT-Defoam-bac® finished the process.
+Immediately, the plant noticed 95% less foam and better settling.
+As the foam went away they also realised that the surfactants had been knocking out their nitrifiers.
 As the surfactants were no longer hitting them as they had before, nitrification improved and their effluent ammonia dropped.
 Now both the municipality and tannery are happy.

 Sequencing batch reactor (SBR)

-A customer in central Alabama has a SBR system that was having an ongoing issue with Microthrix Parvicella.
+A customer in has a SBR system that was having an ongoing issue with Microthrix Parvicella.
 It was causing bad foaming, poor settling, and a cloudy effluent.
 This plant was out of compliance and needed immediate help.
-Their flow rate was 100,000 GPD.
+Their flow rate was 450 m³ / day.

-They added 10 lbs. of Foam Buster and 1 quart of Qwik-Zyme L per day for 7 days.
+They added the required dose of SELECT-Defoam-bac® and SELECT-Grease® each day for 7 days.

 7 days later: Grease was cut in half and settling had improved.
-21 days later: The foam was gone and the plant was in compliance with the super tight limits.
+21 days later: The foam was gone and the plant was in compliance with their very stringent limits.

 Trickling Filter>DAF> Aeration Basin